Mac Guide

 Combine methods for complex jobs

 Real-world folders often need more than one approach.
-You might use Finder to strip a common prefix, then use Zush to generate descriptive names for the files that need content-aware renaming.
+You might use Finder to strip a common prefix, then use Zush to batch rename files on Mac and generate descriptive names for the files that need content-aware renaming.
 Sequential renaming for event photos, AI renaming for screenshots, and Automator for recurring exports can all coexist in the same workflow.

 Keep your Downloads folder clean